jkohlin/wordpress-basics/2-ecosystem-theme-translations.md

 As theme developers we need to prepare our themes for use in any language.
 This does not mean we have to do any translation, just to make our themes **possible** to be translated into any language.

 ### Translation files
 Wordpress handles translations with something called translation files.
-These are textbased files with key/value pairs of text strings.
-The value key holds the value which can be translated, and the key field is what we can use in templates and methods to output the translated string.
+These are textfiles with key/value pairs of strings.
+The value-field holds the string which can be translated, and the key field is what we use in theme to output the translated string.

-In the Wordpress' root we will find a folder called languages, with files for each translated language.
-For each language we find three files:
+In the Wordpress' root we will find a folder called languages, with lagunage files for Wordpress core.
+The same principle apllies to a theme, where we can have translation files in the folder `themes/theme-name/languages`.

 `{language}.po`, `{language}.pot`, `{language}.mo`